Overnight oats with chia seeds are the ultimate healthy breakfast. Easy, fast, zero cooking required.

 - Chia jam

-First off, you don’t need a bunch of jars to enjoy the magic of this oat-chia pudding.
-Just store it in a large container in the fridge (it will keep well for up to 5 days) and scoop out however much you want when you’re ready to eat.
+To reiterate, you do not need a bunch of jars to enjoy the magic of this chia oatmeal pudding.
+Just store it in a large container in the fridge (consume within 5 days) and scoop out however much you want when you’re ready to eat.
 This recipe makes 2-4 servings, depending how big of a breakfast you prefer and how many toppings you add.
-If meal-prepping for more than one person, double or triple this recipe.
+If meal prepping for more than one person, double or triple this recipe.
 If your oats get too thick after being in the fridge for a few days, thin them out with a splash of milk.

 Yes!
 If you can’t get onboard with cold oatmeal, just put the prepared oats in a microwave-safe bowl/jar and microwave in 30-second increments – stirring in between – until warm.